 “Responsible Official” means an individual with the authority to certify that the Locomotive complies with the requirements of this Locomotive Regulation.

-“Spending Account” means a trust, where all funds, including any interest earned on those funds, remain in the possession and control of the Locomotive Operator; are dedicated solely to compliance with the Spending Account requirements; and are not comingled with any other funding source in this account.
+“Spending Account” means a trust, where all funds, including any interest earned on those funds, remain in the possession and control of the Locomotive Operator; are dedicated solely to compliance with the Spending Account requirements; and are not comingled with any other funding source.

 “Spending Account Owner” means an individual with the authority to access and control data and funds in the Spending Account.

-“Switch Locomotive” or “Switcher” means a Locomotive that is powered by an engine with a maximum rated power (or a combination of engines having a total rated power) of 2,300 hp or less and that does not meet the definition of Industrial or Passenger Locomotive.
+“Switch Locomotive” or “Switcher” means a Locomotive that is powered by an engine with a maximum Rated Power (or a combination of engines having a total Rated Power) of 2,300 hp or less, as defined in Code of Federal Regulations, title 40, section 1033.901, and that does not meet the definition of Industrial or Passenger Locomotive.

+“Tier 0” means relating to the Tier 0 emission standards, as shown in Code of Federal Regulations, title 40, section 1033.101.

+“Tier 1” means relating to the Tier 1 emission standards, as shown in Code of Federal Regulations, title 40, section 1033.101.

+“Tier 2” means relating to the Tier 2 emission standards, as shown in Code of Federal Regulations, title 40, section 1033.101.

+“Tier 3” means relating to the Tier 3 emission standards, as shown in Code of Federal Regulations, title 40, section 1033.101.

+“Tier 4” means relating to the Tier 4 emission standards, as shown in Code of Federal Regulations, title 40, section 1033.101.

-“Train” means the combination of Locomotive(s) pulling freight or passenger Railcars, or non-operational Locomotives.
+“Train” means the combination of Locomotive(s) pulling freight or passenger Railcars, or non-Operational Locomotives.

-“United States Environmental Protection Agency (U.S. EPA) Locomotive Engine Certification Data (U.S. EPA Locomotive ECD)” means the duty cycle weighted emission test results after deterioration factor and all other applicable adjustments have been applied, used by the U.S. EPA to certify the Locomotive.
+“United States Environmental Protection Agency Locomotive Engine Certification Data (U.S. EPA Locomotive ECD)” means the duty cycle weighted emission test results after deterioration factor and all other applicable adjustments have been applied, used by the U.S. EPA to certify the Locomotive.